Harsh-Anand-Singh/YTM-Playlist-Migrator/README.md

 ## License 📜

-Distributed under the MIT License (I don't know but everyone wrties it and was given in gemini from where I got this long readme).
+Distributed under the MIT License (I don't know but everyone writes it and was given in gemini from where I got this long readme).
 See `LICENSE` for more information.

 ---
 <p align="center">